HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/README.md

 The aim of VEXER was to develop a method for integrating information from the RNA level in variant calling.

 The implementation of the two algorithm are described further in the README files in the respective folders.
+The data used are not publicly available and outputs from the algorithms are therefore not include in the repositories.